 The German Suicide Squadron

 Named for the legendary ancient Spartan king who died in action with his 300-man army at Thermopylae, the Leonidas Squadron or Staffel 5 was organized in 1944 as part of the elite bomber/recon wing Kampfgeschwader 200.

 Two weeks prior to Staffel 5’s fatal debut, another Luftwaffe group named Sonderkommando Elbe initiated its own de facto suicide campaign.
 While not explicitly ordered to their deaths, pilots of this all-volunteer unit had the unenviable task of using their Bf-109G Messerschmitt fighters to collide with and destroy Allied bombers.
 Although the pilots were encouraged to bail out if possible, ramming a bomber in mid-air would more than likely prove to be a fatal maneuver.
-Nevertheless, the recruits were instructed to slam their fighters into the cockpits of targeted bombers to kill the enemy aircrew or failing that to drive into the wings.
-The campaign, which was kicked off in early April of 1945.
-It was intended to force Allied commanders to recall their planes long enough for German factories to crank out sufficient numbers of of the new Me-262 jet fighter, thus swinging the air war in favour of Hitler.
+Nevertheless, the recruits were instructed to slam their fighters into the cockpits of targeted bombers to kill the enemy aircrew or at the very least to drive into the wings.
+The campaign, which kicked off in early April of 1945, was intended to force Allied commanders to recall their planes long enough for German factories to crank out sufficient numbers of new fighters like the Me-262 jet fighter.
 Only one mission was flown.
 On April 7, 1945 more than 180 Sonderkommando Elbe aircraft attacked a large formation of American B-17s and B-24s escorted by P-51 Mustangs.
 The American escorts immediately fell on the attacking fighters driving most of them away.
 Ultimately, fewer than two-dozen Allied bombers were rammed; eight of these were destroyed.
 Out of the German pilots who managed to make it through to the bombers, only four survived.

 Allied Suicide Pilots